isc-projects/kea/doc/guide/netconf.rst

    Notifying sysrepo about the change...
    Install operation completed successfully.

-You can confirm whether the models are imported correctly by using sysrepoctl -l
+It is possible to confirm whether the models are imported correctly by using sysrepoctl -l:

 ::